The Best Way to Grind Sticky Weed: Tips and Techniques

 Grinding Techniques: Pulsing and Reverse Grinding

-When using a grinder, employing specific grinding techniques can help you achieve the desired consistency and texture for your sticky weed.
+When using a grinder, employing specific grinding techniques can help you achieve the desired consistency and texture for your sticky herbs.
 Two popular techniques that work well for sticky buds are pulsing and reverse grinding.
 Let's take a closer look at each technique:

 Pulsing Technique: